 Does Erie offer gap insurance?

-Erie offers gap insurance as an Auto Security Endorsement that you can add onto your Erie car insurance policy.
-If you add this to your policy, you will receive reimbursement from Erie to replace your car.
-If your car is a newer vehicle that’s less than two years old, you’ll have New Vehicle Replacement coverage for reimbursement of the cost to replace your totalled car with the newest model year.
-If your car is older than that, you’ll have Better Vehicle Replacement Coverage.
+Erie offers gap insurance as an Auto Security Endorsement that you can add onto your car insurance policy.
+If you add this to your policy, you will receive reimbursement to replace your car.
+If your car is a newer vehicle that's less than two years old, you'll have New Vehicle Replacement coverage for reimbursement of the cost to replace your totaled car with the newest model year.
+If your car is older than that, you'll have Better Vehicle Replacement Coverage.